Dear Business Owner,

 Each one is right… about their part.

-How one decision quietly creates three others.
+How one decision quietly creates two or three others.

 So most owners do what feels reasonable.